This table has been sorted to display the fastest average* speed deals first.

-Virus Protection software – protect internet security
+Virus Protection software – internet security built into your subscription.

 Big Entertainment: Access all the channels, box sets and streaming content of the regular Entertainment package plus a Sky Cinema pass from Now TV.

-500 minutes – You’ll receive 500 minutes to make calls to any UK landline number or UK mobile
+500 minutes – You’ll receive 500 minutes to make calls to any UK landline or UK mobile number.

 Unlimited minutes – Make unlimited calls to any UK mobile or landline number, at any time of day or night.

-BT Blacklist – Divert known nuisance callers to junk voicemail
+BT Blacklist – Divert known nuisance callers to junk voicemail.

 You can also block international or unrecognised calls using the BT Call Protect feature.